-All applicants must provide a disbursement plan for the new NFLP funds being requested in this application.
-Institutions must include a schedule of the disbursements planned for students who will receive loan support during the funded project period.
+Upload a disbursement plan for the new NFLP funds being requested in this application.
+Institutions must include a schedule of the disbursements planned for students who will receive loan support during the funded period of performance.
 The detailed schedule must document the following in Section A:

-- Number of students planned to support, listed by full-time or part-time status. - The date of the disbursements for the full academic year period (e.g., fall/spring/summer). - The estimated loan amount for each student (eligible costs and fees include tuition and fees, tools and supplies required for coursework and books).
+- Number of students planned to support, listed by full-time or part-time status; - The date of the disbursements for the full academic year period (e.g., fall/spring/summer); and - The estimated loan amount for each student (eligible costs and fees include the cost of tuition, fees, books, lab expenses, and other reasonable education expenses).